Gronglegrowth/AOE-Wiki/docs/index.md

 </div>

 <div style="max-width: 27.5em; margin:auto" markdown>
-??? question "Contribute? *Yes, please!*"
+???+ question "Contribute? *Yes, please!*"

      Contributions to this wiki are very welcome.

-    - **Easiest**: Just send us markdown formatted text.
-    - **Easy-ish**: Fork this wiki's repo, and PR your new material or corrections.
+     **Easiest:** click the `Edit This Page` button near the top right of a page.

-    ??? note "Less Easy, but then Easy:"
+    ???+ note "Less Easy at first, but then Easy, for larger work:"
-        Install mkdocs-material and use `mkdoks serve` to get back to "Easy"
+        - Clone your fork locally
+        - Install mkdocs-material
+        - Use `mkdoks serve`
+            1. Open `localhost:8000`
+            2. Site refreshes on every document save.
+        - Push to your fork and PR as normal
 </div>

 ---